scientist-softserv/derivative_rodeo/README.md

 TODO: We want to expose a list of registered generators

-### Storage Adapters
+### Storage Targets

 Storage adapters are where we put things.
-Each adapter has a specific implementation but is expected to inherit from the  [DerivativeRodeo::StorageAdapter::BaseAdapter](./lib/derivative_rodeo/storage_adapters/base_adapter.rb).
+Each adapter has a specific implementation but is expected to inherit from the  [DerivativeRodeo::StorageTarget::BaseTarget](./lib/derivative_rodeo/storage_adapters/base_adapter.rb).

-`DerivativeRodeo::StorageAdapter::BaseAdapter.adapters` method tracks the registered adapters.
+`DerivativeRodeo::StorageTarget::BaseTarget.adapters` method tracks the registered adapters.

-#### Supported Storage Adapters
+#### Supported Storage Targets

 Storage adapters follow a [URI pattern](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Example_URIs)